 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitutional or statutory provisions further expanding upon on or delineating that right.

 If counsel is requested, and the family is unable to obtain counsel, the court shall appoint an attorney, who may be the guardian ad litem, to represent the child.
 Wyo.
 Stat.
 Ann. § 14-6-222(b).
+If the child request counsel and [their] parents, guardian, or custodian…is able but unwilling to obtain counsel…the court shall appoint counsel to represent the child and request reimbursement of fees as directed by statute.
+Wyo.
+Code Ann. §14-6-222(b).
 In addition to appointing counsel when requested, “the court may appoint counsel for any party when necessary in the interest of justice.”
 Wyo.
 Stat.
 Ann. § 14‑6‑222(c).